The Online Vocational English as a Second Language (VESL) Program

 • Placement test and Exit-test from Michigan Language Assessment (CaMLA test)

-• Rental tablets provided to students to students as a learning tool
+• Rental tablets provided to students as a learning tool

 • High job placement rate upon the completion of the program